 Abstract classes cannot be explicitly instantiated.

-If a class that is not declared abstract extends an abstract class, all methods that have no implementation in the superclass shall be implemented in this class.
+If a class that is not declared abstract extends an abstract class, all methods, property getters and setters that have no implementation in the superclass shall be implemented in this class.

 NOTE 2: Variables of an abstract class type can only contain references to instances of non-abstract subclasses.